 In January 2007, the new Democratic majority elected Emanuel to serve as chair of the Democratic Caucus—the fourth-highest ranking member of House Democratic leadership.

-On November 6, 2008, Emanuel accepted the position of White House chief of staff for newly elected President Barack Obama.
+On November 6, 2008, Emanuel accepted the position of White House Chief of Staff for newly elected President Barack Obama.
 While he was characterized by The New York Times as being "perhaps the most influential chief of staff of a generation," Emanuel quickly gained a reputation for his abusive, disparaging tirades, especially toward the Democratic Party.
 In one particular incident, Emanuel made an inflammatory remark about conservative Democrats who didn't support President Obama's new health-care initiative, and his comments were leaked to the press.
 He later publicly apologized for his insensitive language.

 On September 30, 2010, Emanuel left his post as chief of staff to run for the Chicago mayorship.
 He was replaced in the interim by political consultant Peter Rouse.
 On February 22, 2011, Emanuel was elected mayor of Chicago.

-Emanuel was the topic of several Chicago new reports in 2012, following claims by the Chicago Teachers Union that the mayor had been withholding resources from Chicago Public Schools.
+Emanuel was the topic of several Chicago news reports in 2012, following claims by the Chicago Teachers Union that the mayor had been withholding resources from Chicago Public Schools.
 Emanuel also received flak for his decision to leave Chicago amidst plans of a Chicago-wide teachers' strike in order to speak at the Democratic National Convention.

 On September 4, 2018, Emanuel announced that he will not run for re-election next year.
 “This has been the job of a lifetime, but it is not a job for a lifetime," he said.